Praha hlavní nádraží: Art Nouveau station construction (1901–1909)

+At the beginning of the twentieth century, the capacity of the original building and track was no longer sufficient for the development of the railway, so the station was therefore rebuilt and enlarged.
 The Art Nouveau station building and station hall were built between 1901 and 1909, designed by Czech architect Josef Fanta on the site of the old dismantled Neo-Renaissance station designed by Czech architects Antonín Viktor Barvitius and Vojtěch Ignác Ullmann.